Gramli/ReflectionBenchmark/README.md

 ![Measure One - Get Enum Attribute](./doc/img/genericCSVExport.png)

 ### Summary
-The results show us that faster method is almost twice faster and alocates almost twice less memory, but let's not forget that execution time is in microseconds so for example export 10k large items by generic export takes 76.336406 miliseconds.
-Although the faster method is twice better I think that reflection is still the solution for most cases because we do not have to edit our code every time we create a new class to export and we do not create duplicated our code.
+The results show us that faster method is almost twice faster and alocates almost twice less memory, but let's not forget that execution time is in microseconds.
+Although the faster method is twice "better" I think that reflection is still the right solution.

-**In my opinion and in this case the reflection method is general, clean and sufficient.**
+**By the results of this case, I am definitely for reflection usage.
+The reflection method is generic, clean and sufficient.**

 # Measure Three - Create Instance of Class
-Even if we use IoC container which contains instance of our class, sometimes we need to create new instance of the class, typically with different parameters dedicated for specific scope.
+Even if we use IoC container which holds instance of our class, sometimes we need to create new instance of the class, typically with different parameters dedicated for specific scope.
 In that case we can use reflection.